Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] the Plot dialog boxt
 - [ ] batch plotting
 - [x] Page Setup Manager (Windows) or Page Setup (Mac)

+#### Q73.
+Using the Array command, you have the option to create an associative array.
+What does this mean?

+- [ ] When dimensioning an array, the dimensions displayed are associative.
+- [x] The arrayed objects becomes a single entity and, when selected, display as a single entity.
+- [ ] The arrayed objects become associated to the X and Y coordinates used for the array.
+- [ ] The array is associated to the linetype scale.